 Professional athletes tend to fall more on the spectrum of becoming overly confident as opposed to under confident (though there are professional athletes who are under confident as well).
 I have also seen athletes who are afraid at becoming overconfident and cocky, which often times can hold them back from developing the confidence needed to excel.
 The line between confidence and cocky is very thin, and it really comes down to having that internal confidence in yourself while still being humble and understanding you can’t take your foot off the gas.
 That is what I want to talk about today, how to be confident without it becoming overconfidence.

-The image above illustrates the path one can easily take when they become overconfident.
+The image below illustrates the path one can easily take when they become overconfident.
 First, as someone feels more capable in their skills sets their confidence rises, eventually becoming confident in what they can do.
 The trick is to stay between these two stages.
 If confidence becomes comfort than someone is on the path to problems.

 Let’s look at an example to see how this can work.
 Say you have set a goal to really dial in on what you eat to help you perform better.
 We all know what you eat has a direct impact on how you feel, think and perform.
 So you have set this goal and you work really hard at cleaning up your eating and stay clean throughout the off season to come in strong the next year.
 You go through training camp and crush camp.
 At this point you are feeling pretty good about things and yourself.
 This is the tipping point, this is where things can go wrong.
 When you start to feel good about what you have done it is easy to start to think maybe I don’t need to be as strict about my diet as I was.
 This can then lead to getting comfortable cheating a bit on your meals, which can easily become a slippery slope and before you know it you are back where you were, and eventually your performance suffers.
 Part of this is because you became complacent with where you were at, instead of setting new goals and always reaching for better.